Team-Spoofemon/finding-joy/game/assets/story/scene1.md

 JOY
 Uh, yes.
 I sure do.
 What seems to be the problem?

-*stage:* WRATH turns to the right.
-WRATH is angry.
+*stage:* KELLY turns to the right.
+KELLY is angry.

-WRATH
+KELLY
-My name's WRATH, damnit!
+My name's KELLY, damnit!
 Just fix it!

 JOY
 Fix... what exactly?

-*stage:* WRATH turns to the left.
-WRATH is happy.
+*stage:* KELLY turns to the left.
+KELLY is happy.

-WRATH
+KELLY
 I wasn't talking to you!
 Fix my BUTTER--and you!

-*stage:* WRATH turns to the right.
-WRATH is angry.
+*stage:* KELLY turns to the right.
+KELLY is angry.

-WRATH
+KELLY
 Fix what you broke!

 *stage:* JOY is fearful